NeuraLegion/cypress-har-generator/example/README.md

 ## Install

-Run `npm i` to install dependencies.
+Run `npm ci` to install dependencies.

 ## How to run

-Run `npm run test` to trigger tests and run recording.
+Run `npm test` to trigger tests and run recording.